13 Most Popular Myths About Herpes –Debunked!

 Herpes is a contagious virus that spreads from one person to another.
 It’s an incurable condition that may present outbreaks of ulcers around the mouth or genitals from time to time.
 Herpes sores and ulcers are filled with pus and eventually burst and cause pain and discomfort until they heal.

-Canker sores, on the other hand, are non-viral ulcers that form on the inside of the lips and cheeks.
+Canker sores, on the other hand, are non-viral, non-contagious ulcers, that form on the inside of the lips and cheeks.
 Unlike cold sores, canker sores resemble pink craters with a soft white border.
 Canker sores are usually minor, appearing a few times per year and lasting around one week.
 But for some, canker sores cause debilitating pain and last two weeks or more.

 Myth: You Can’t Get Herpes While Wearing a Condom